pylenin/purple-blue/content/posts/python-comparison-operators.md

 ```python3
 print('Savan' < 'savan')
 ```
 The above snippet will return us **True**.
 Its because the ASCII value of `S` is 83 and ASCII value of `s` is 115.
-Since all the letters are same after the first letter, the comparison ends at the first letter.
+So the rest of the letters are not compared anymore and Python returns us True.

 ##### Equality operator (==)